From No-Regret to Strategically Robust Learning in Repeated Auctions: Introduction

 Since the auxiliary auction $\tilde{\M}^{(t)}$ is incentive-compatible, its revenue is at most Myerson's optimal revenue.
 It follows that the auctioneer's total revenue is at most $T$ times Myerson's optimal revenue, plus a lower-order regret term.

 Finally, as mentioned in the caption of Figure~\ref{fig:illustration_quantile_strategy}, we use a different representation of quantile strategies in this paper.
-Instead of using the quantiles of the value thresholds at which the bid increases, we represent a quantile strategy by the probability masses of the value intervals that correspond to distinct bids.
+Instead of using the upper-tail probabilities of the value thresholds at which the bid increases, we represent a quantile strategy by the probability masses of the value intervals that correspond to distinct bids.
 (Because of this choice, the relation in Eq.~\eqref{eq:general_relation} takes a slightly different form in Lemma~\ref{lem:main_lemma}.)
-This transforms the decision space into a probability simplex, which enables MWU to recover its optimal regret guarantee and, together with our meta-algorithm, to achieve stronger strategic robustness than prior works.
+This transforms the decision space into a probability simplex, which enables MWU to recover its optimal regret guarantee and, together with our meta-algorithm, to achieve strong strategic robustness.